TikTok fined $15.9M by UK watchdog over misuse of kids' data

 It's the latest example of tighter scrutiny that TikTok and its parent, Chinese technology company ByteDance, are facing in the West, where governments are increasingly concerned about risks that the app poses to data privacy and cybersecurity.

-The British watchdog said TikTok allowed as many as 1.4 million children in the U.K. under 13 to use the app in 2020, despite the platform's own rules prohibiting children that young from setting up accounts.
+The British watchdog, which was investigating data breaches between May 2018 and July 2020, said TikTok allowed as many as 1.4 million children in the U.K. under 13 to use the app in 2020, despite the platform's own rules prohibiting children that young from setting up accounts.

 TikTok didn't adequately identify and remove children under 13 from the platform, the watchdog said.
-And even though it knew younger children were using its platform, TikTok failed to get consent from their parents to process their data, as required by Britain's data protection laws, the agency said.
+And even though it knew younger children were using the app, TikTok failed to get consent from their parents to process their data, as required by Britain's data protection laws, the agency said.

-“TikTok should have known better.
-TikTok should have done better,“ Information Commissioner John Edwards said in a press release.
-The fine "reflects the serious impact their failures may have had.
-They did not do enough to check who was using their platform or take sufficient action to remove the underage children that were using their platform.”
+“There are laws in place to make sure our children are as safe in the digital world as they are in the physical world.
+TikTok did not abide by those laws,” Information Commissioner John Edwards said in a press release.

+TikTok collected and used personal data of children who were inappropriately given access to the app, he said.

 The company said it disagreed with the watchdog’s decision.